 Second, the gay movement is quickly becoming a rigid and intolerant political juggernaut.
 Gay and lesbian people started with seemingly reasonable appeals to fairness.
 A large number of kind-hearted and somewhat morally ambiguous Americans have responded to these appeals by making ill-advised changes to the laws which provide structure and boundaries for human sexuality in our culture.
-But as their influence has grown, gay groups have become more insistent that anyone who dares questions their assertions be silenced, shamed, and punished.
+But as their influence has grown, gay groups have become more insistent that anyone who dares question their assertions be silenced, shamed, and punished.
 So a new political power has emerged and is vigorously asserting itself.

-Power often corrupts those who yield it, and the greater the power the more dangerous the corruption.
+Power often corrupts those who wield it, and the greater the power the more dangerous the corruption.
 Groups with power over large segments of the population, the legal system, or of the economic system are capable of doing great harm to many people.
 Groups with great power often become addicted to power and take harsh action against anyone who might threaten their power.
 This sad but common characteristic of humanity is so prevalent that organizations of all shapes and sizes have learned through hard experience to craft leadership structures with carefully devised divisions of power and sufficiently durable avenues of accountability.
 But some groups avoid accountability.

 Gay activism is a recent player in the game of power politics, but already it shows signs of intolerance and small-mindedness.
 Should students in graduate schools be banished from counseling programs simply because they question the new dogma about human sexuality?
 Where will the forum for critical thinking be if not in academia?
 Should Christian photographers be punished for declining to celebrate unions which go against their core convictions, even when other photographers are available?
 Where will people of faith be free to exercise their religious beliefs if not in their daily lives?
 Should organizations that believe in the Bible’s definition of marriage be labeled as hate groups for expressing their beliefs in non-violent ways?
 Where will the forum for public debate be?